apache/hudi/README.md

 ### Build with different Spark versions

-The default Spark 2.x version supported is 2.4.4.
-The default Spark 3.x version, corresponding to `spark3` profile is 3.5.0.
+The default Spark 3.x version, corresponding to `spark3` profile is 3.5.3.
 The default Scala version is 2.12.
 Scala 2.13 is supported for Spark 3.5 and above.

 Refer to the table below for building with different Spark and Scala versions.